Technoculture/openoligo-firmware/CONTRIBUTING.md

 - Python 3.8+
 - Poetry for Python dependency management.
-- Ansible and sshpass for deploying to RPi (Should be present in local network)
+- Ansible and sshpass for deploying to Board (Should be present in local network)
 - Docker (Optional)

 # Getting Started